jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 arent for personal use.
-Figure 44 shows the percentage of postings by stealer family name without social media accounts listed.Another source of password stealers are libraries posted on public repositories.
+Figure 44 shows the percentage of postings by stealer family name without social media accounts listed.
+Another source of password stealers are libraries posted on public repositories.
 For the non\-developers of the world, writing code is incredibly